-You can use two software tool from Microsoft website to test all currently running executables .
+You can use two software tool from the Microsoft website to test all currently running executables.

-About Autoruns for Windows, the development team tell us:
+About Autoruns for Windows, the development team tells us:

 This utility, which has the most comprehensive knowledge of auto-starting locations of any startup monitor, shows you what programs are configured to run during system bootup or login, and when you start various built-in Windows applications like Internet Explorer, Explorer and media players.
 These programs and drivers include ones in your startup folder, Run, RunOnce, and other Registry keys.
 Autoruns reports Explorer shell extensions, toolbars, browser helper objects, Winlogon notifications, auto-start services, and much more.
 Autoruns goes way beyond other autostart utilities.

 Autoruns’ Hide Signed Microsoft Entries option helps you to zoom in on third-party auto-starting images that have been added to your system and it has support for looking at the auto-starting images configured for other accounts configured on a system.
 Also included in the download package is a command-line equivalent that can output in CSV format, Autorunsc.

 You’ll probably be surprised at how many executables are launched automatically!

 Ever wondered which program has a particular file or directory open?
 Now you can find out.
 Process Explorer shows you information about which handles and DLLs processes have opened or loaded.

 The Process Explorer display consists of two sub-windows.
 The top window always shows a list of the currently active processes, including the names of their owning accounts, whereas the information displayed in the bottom window depends on the mode that Process Explorer is in: if it is in handle mode you’ll see the handles that the process selected in the top window has opened; if Process Explorer is in DLL mode you’ll see the DLLs and memory-mapped files that the process has loaded.
 Process Explorer also has a powerful search capability that will quickly show you which processes have particular handles opened or DLLs loaded.